ShoaibMuhammad123/ShoaibMuhammad123/README.md

 ## 🚀 About Me
 My name is Shoaib Muhammad, and I am currently a 7th-semester Data Science student enrolled at IMSciences.
 I firmly believe that understanding theoretical concepts alone is not enough.
 What truly sets me apart is my ability to apply this knowledge to real-world projects for effective problem-solving.
 This practical approach differentiates me from other students.

-I am working as a Research Intern with the IM Digi Sol Team, where I have been involved for the past six months.
-This role has provided me with valuable hands-on experience in tackling real-world challenges using data-driven approaches.

-To carry out these tasks, I have expertise in various tools and techniques including:
+To carry out different tasks related to data science machine learning or deep learning, I have expertise in various tools and techniques including:

 ##  SKILLS
 - **Programming Languages:** Python, SQL